turkishviking/Python-Robocode/README.md

 I didn't seen any commit since 2012, so I have decided to develop it.
 Any help would be welcome!

-A new version is comming soon! (check the [branch 2.0](https://github.com/turkishviking/Python-Robocode/tree/v2.0) in beta for more information)
+A new version is comming soon! (check the [PyQt Branch](https://github.com/turkishviking/Python-Robocode/tree/PyQt-Robocode) in beta for more information)

 ####Need help to start? watch the [python-robocode wiki](https://github.com/turkishviking/Python-Robocode/wiki)